CoFH/StellarExpansion/main/cofh_stellar_expansion_ftl/readme.txt

 foundational aspect of gameplay, I will be isolating any changes to it in this submodule.

-Two of the technologies added by this mod can be acquired once an empire possesses a form of FTL travel that incurs either a Windup (Hyperlane, Jump) or Winddown (Warp, Jump) time.

-This means that Warp and Hyperlane empires can acquire their technologies before researching Jump Drives, which makes their mid to late-game play a bit more competitive with Wormholes.

-The other two technologies depend on Sensor and Shield research, and provide boosts to Emergency FTL and general ship attributes.

 In the future, I may add more FTL-related technologies and modules.
 The new Aux Utility slot in particular has some potential.